SuiteScript FAQ

 Which records are supported in SuiteScript?

-All information regarding SuiteScript-supported records, fields, tabs, sublists, search filters, and search columns is located in the NetSuite Help Center.
+You can find all information about SuiteScript-supported records, fields, tabs, sublists, search filters, and search columns in the NetSuite Help Center.

 See SuiteScript Supported Records for information about supported records.